The power of unentanglement without destructive interference: Parallel repetition in stoquastic Merlin--Arthur proof systems

 \subsection{The multiplicativity of the stoquastic separable values}

-We begin by considering the separable value (see \Cref{eq:separable-values}) of an \emph{entrywise non-negative} matrix $M$, which we refer to as the \emph{stoquastic separable values} for simplicity.
-It is easy to see that the optimization in \Cref{eq:separable-values} may, without loss of generality, be restricted from all separable states to separable \emph{non-negative} states: \begin{proposition}[Optimal stoquastic separable values achieved by non-negative states] For every entrywise non-negative square Hermitian matrix $M$ of dimension $\prod_{j\in[k]} d_j$, it holds that
+We begin by showing that the separable value and the stoquastic separable value, both defined in \Cref{eq:separable-values}, coincide when $M$ is an \emph{entrywise non-negative} matrix: \begin{proposition}[Optimal stoquastic separable value achieved by non-negative states] For every entrywise non-negative square Hermitian matrix $M$ of dimension $\prod_{j\in[k]} d_j$, it holds that

 \end{proposition}

 \begin{proof} For simplicity, we present the proof only for the case $k=2$, and the argument extends straightforwardly to general $k$.
 Let

 be two pure states that achieve the optimum stoquastic separable value.
 Accordingly, define the corresponding non-negative states